 Why Irregular Verbs Matter

 Irregular verbs often belong to the core vocabulary of the language.
-Verbs such as être, avoir, aller, faire, prendre, and voir are among the top 20 most used verbs in French.
+Consider this: verbs such as être, avoir, aller, faire, prendre, and voir are among the top 20 most used verbs in French.
 Since the passé composé relies on the past participle of these verbs, mastering their irregular forms directly improves fluency, comprehension, and the ability to produce authentic sentences.
-Moreover, many idiomatic expressions and literary constructions hinge on these forms, making them indispensable for both everyday communication and academic success.
+Also worth noting, many idiomatic expressions and literary constructions hinge on these forms, making them indispensable for both everyday communication and academic success.

 Formation Overview: Auxiliary ChoiceBefore diving into the irregular past participles, it’s crucial to recall which verbs take être as their auxiliary.
 The être group mainly includes: